Our Team

 Logistics and Communications Coordinator

 Tara holds a B.A. and a post-baccalaureate Bachelor of Journalism degree.
-She is a former journalist with nearly a decade working in radio, television, newspaper and magazine respectively.
-Tara is from Labrador and is a member of Nunatsiavut.
-She was the Executive Assistant to the President of NunatuKavut Community Council and acted as its Communications Officer.
-She worked closely with the governing council and liaised with members, communities, and other Indigenous and non-Indigenous governments.
-She worked with External Relations at Parks Canada-Western Newfoundland and Labrador Field Unit, assisting with the 2019 Gros Morne Management Plan.
-Tara develops AHOI’s communication products and website, and provides logistical support for AHOI programs and events.
+Her experience includes nearly a decade as a journalist in the areas of radio, television, newspaper and magazine.
+During her time as the Executive Assistant to the President of NunatuKavut Community Council, she worked closely with the governing council and liaised with its members, communities, and other Indigenous and non-Indigenous governments.
+She also acted as the Communications Officer.
+She later worked with External Relations at Parks Canada, assisting with the 2019 Gros Morne Management Plan.
+She most enjoys working in teams and interacting with people.

 Meet The Staff